-These condensed consolidated interim financial statements were prepared using the same accounting policies and methods as those used in the Company's audited consolidated financial statements for the year ended December 31, 2022 and have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") in compliance with International Accounting Standard ("IASB") in compliance with International Accounting Standard ("IASB") in compliance with International Accounting Standard ("IASB") as issued by the International financial statements prepared in accordingly, certain disclosures normally included in annual financial statements prepared in accordance with IFRS have been omitted or condensed.
+These condensed consolidated interim financial statements were prepared using the same accounting policies and methods as those used in the Company's audited consolidated financial statements for the year ended December 31, 2022 and have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") in compliance with International Accounting Standard ("IAS") 34 - Interim Financial Reporting.
+Accordingly, certain disclosures normally included in annual financial statements prepared in accordance with IFRS have been omitted or condensed.
 These condensed consolidated interim financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2022.

-These condensed consolidated interim financial statements of the Company for the three months ended March 31, 2023, were approved and authorized for issuance by the Board of Directors on May 29, 2023.
+These condensed consolidated interim financial statements of the Company for the six months ended June 30, 2023, were approved and authorized for issuance by the Board of Directors on August 28, 2023.